 Here’s an example.
 Prairie State Tractor (PST) is a John Deere dealer in Illinois.
-Despite grim employment trends across the country, in 2021 PST has been able to attract talent, hiring over 40 workers this year.
+Despite grim employment trends across the country, PST has been able to attract talent, hiring over 40 workers in 2021.
 The company turnover rate is less than 10%, so it’s clear that new employees aren’t just backfilling vacancies, they’re driving real business growth.
 More proof that Prairie State Tractor’s investment in leadership and culture is paying off?
 When a recent hire observed that things were “very different” at PST than anywhere else he’d worked, he added, “I’ve never felt so valued.”
 Cue the applause!

 Paul Kelly, HR manager at PST, says the key to securing this competitive advantage was deciding to focus on building intentional culture and developing leaders.
 Also key: partnering with People Spark Consulting to develop leaders through the Ignite to Transform for Team Leaders program, which teaches skills like giving meaningful feedback, recognizing employees, and making the most of the onboarding process.